sametcopur/ruleopt/README.md

 - **Extensive Solver Support**: Supports a wide array of solvers, including _Gurobi_, _CPLEX_ and _OR-Tools_.

 ### Installation
-To install `ruleopt`, you can just use the pip command:
+To install `ruleopt`, use the following pip command:

 ```bash
 pip install ruleopt